 It’s an incredibly special bond between mother and child, and it’s also a topic that raises many differing opinions.
 This week, we’re discussing breastfeeding.

-We’ll highlight the fundamental facts of breastfeeding and sort through the various opinions out there to help you make the most informed decision as you travel along this personal journey.
+We’ll highlight some fundamental facts of breastfeeding and sort through a variety of opinions.
+My hope for you is that this article helps you make the most informed decision as you travel along this personal journey.

 Fundamental Benefits of Breastfeeding

-Breastfeeding is a unique experience that has been shared by mothers and their children across cultures, countries, and centuries.
-It should come as little surprise then to find out that breast milk is the best source of nutrients you can provide an infant.
+Breastfeeding is a unique experience that is shared by mothers and their children across cultures, countries, and centuries.
+It shouldn’t come as a surprise then to find out that breast milk is the best source of nutrition you can give an infant.

-Breast milk is also special because its composition changes as your baby develops, providing your child the nutrients they need when they need it most.
+Breast milk is also special because its composition changes as your baby develops!
+It provides your child the nutrients they need, when they need it most.